sjforman/sjforman.github.io/content/posts/calypta-patience-empathy.md

 I've [written](/posts/don-from-reno) about my unexpected personal adventures with our medical system.
 My cancer was caught early because I was actively choosing preventive care — having annual physicals, asking questions.
 Even so, I almost didn't mention the symptom that led to my diagnosis.
 I had access to excellent care and expert advice from my own family, and I *still* nearly missed it.
 Tools like the one I'm building can change those odds.

-# Large-scale behavior change is what I do
+# I've spent my career on large-scale behavior change

 At [Opower](https://opower.com) I helped build software that's saved more than 41 terawatt-hours of energy to date.
 The insight was simple: give people clear, personalized information about their own behavior and how it compares to the norm, and many of them will change it.